matthewlong29/PareAndFlourish_Site/_posts/2016-12-26-inequality-workforce.md

   vteaser: inequality-workforce-v.jpg
   alt: "Work Like a Girl: Inequality in the Workforce"

-keywords: sexism at work, feminist business, inequality in the workforce, business women, workplace sexism, workplace inequality
+tags: sexism at work, feminist business, inequality in the workforce, business women, workplace sexism, workplace inequality

 comments: true
 ---